humodz/humodz.github.io/posts/2025-09-04-ts-misunderstood-types.md

 const person: Person = { name: 'john' };
 ```

-The above snippet typechecks and works as intended.
+The above snippet typechecks is intended behavior.
 TypeScript is a structurally typed-language, which means that for two types to be compatible, they just need to have the same properties.

-In this case, an object is assingnable to the instance type of a class as long as it has all the required properties.
-It doesn't need to be an actual instance of the class.
+In this case, an object is assignable to `Person` as long as it has the same properties.
+It doesn't need to have been created via `new Person()`.

 This is in stark constrast to languages like Java, where even two identical classes aren't assignable to each other.